Demerger: Meaning, Benefits, Types, Examples

 3. Carve-outs

 Spin-offs and split-offs can be preceded by an IPO in which a portion of the share of the subsidiary is sold to the public, with the proceeds either retained by the subsidiary or distributed to the parent.
-This is called a carve-out.
+This is called an equity carve-out.

 The significant difference with this type of demerger is that it results in an injection of cash whereas spin-offs and splits do not.